 - It occurred to me as I was getting dressed in the morning that I had no idea how to check the weather.
 I could, you know, open the front door, but that didn’t give me the forecast for the entire day.
 We’ve had very inconsistent weather recently.
 I like being prepared.

-- As I drove to my parent’s house, I realized there could have been a terrorist attack that morning and I would have had no idea.
+- As I drove toward my childhood home, I realized there could have been a terrorist attack that morning and I would have had no idea.
 I turned on the radio but had missed all the headlines.
 Since they were talking about the latest stupid thing Trump said, I assumed for the moment that I hadn’t missed much.

-- When I arrived at my parent’s house, my father was reading a good old-fashioned newspaper.
+- When I arrived at my parent’s house, my father was reading a good old-fashioned print newspaper.
 They still have classified sections!
-Who knew.
 Lots of people want to buy old record collections.
 You can buy a dog for $1000.
 Seriously, though.
 Visit your local shelter instead.

 - I usually take notes on my smartphone.
 I wanted to jot down observations about the day and had to scribble notes on the back of a receipt in my purse.
 I’m going to keep a journal with me from now on.